Why Are There Two Different Units for Cholesterol?

 Above 4.9

-People with existing heart disease, diabetes, or very high cardiovascular risk are typically set lower LDL targets by their GP, often below 1.8 mmol/L (70 mg/dL) or even below 1.4 mmol/L (55 mg/dL) in very high-risk cases.
+People with existing heart disease, diabetes, or very high cardiovascular risk are typically set lower LDL targets by their doctor, often below 70 mg/dL (1.8 mmol/L) or even below 55 mg/dL (1.4 mmol/L) in very high-risk cases.

 HDL Cholesterol (the "good" cholesterol)